mindsdb/mindsdb/CONTRIBUTING.md

 4. Push your local branch to your fork
 5. Submit a Pull request so that we can review your changes
 6. Write a commit message
+7. Make sure that the unit tests are GREEN
-7. Make sure that the CI tests are GREEN
+8. Make sure that the CI tests are GREEN

 >NOTE: Be sure to merge the latest from "upstream" before making a pull request!